 Even seasoned travelers sometimes have problems when they move abroad.
 It’s a complicated process and every country does it differently.
 Years of experience with Thai immigration won’t help a bit when you’re working with Cambodian immigration.

 It would be far too difficult to talk about the requirements for each type of visa in each country.
-The information changes a lot too, so any article that gives definitive information about obtaining visas in any country is quickly outdated.
+Unless you can get your visa online like Electronic Travel Authority (eVisa) for New Zealand which has the latest updates of the requirements on this site, the information changes a lot too, so any article that gives definitive information about obtaining visas in any country is quickly outdated.
 Not to mention, in many countries, “coffee money” can help things along.
 Though in others it can make your situation a whole lot worse!

 Basically, your best bet is to look for country-specific information for visas.
 And also for life!
 There’s more to moving abroad than obtaining your visa!
 Colombia sounds great now, but how do you know that you’ll really like the lifestyle there?

 I’ve lived in five foreign countries.
 Here are my tips on where to look for information about the country you’ve got your eye on to make sure you don’t get off the plane and think “oh no, what have I done?!”

 Check their websites.
 Who knows a country’s immigration laws better than their government?
 If you want to move to France, check the French embassy’s website in your country.
 There will be visa information there.
 This may not make everything crystal clear, but it’s a good starting point.